 Ownership refers to how much control you retain of your songs, and it varies considerably depending on the type of publishing deal.
 In an administration agreement, you generally keep 100% of your copyright; in a traditional co-publishing deal, you typically give 50% to your publisher in perpetuity.

 Before you relinquish your song rights, be sure to ask the following questions:

 What percentage of your copyright will the publisher retain?

 Does the publisher retain this share in perpetuity, and if not, for how long?

 Are there avenues by which you could regain ownership?

 Be Your Own Advocate

-Check out our Publishing Deal Checklist for other considerations you’ll want to keep in mind before you sign a publishing agreement.
-And don't forget to download Karl's method in our latest The Lomo Method checklist to take all this information with you on-the-go.
+Review our Publishing Deal Checklist for other considerations you’ll want to keep in mind before you sign a publishing agreement.
+And don't forget to download The LOMO Method Checklist to take all this information with you on-the-go.